xingbpshen/xingbpshen.github.io/_news/announcement_8.md

 related_posts: false
 ---

-:book: Our paper "Verbalized Probabilistic Graphical Modeling with Large Language Models" is now live on arXiv! [<a href='https://arxiv.org/abs/2406.05516'>paper</a>]
+:book: Our paper "Verbalized Probabilistic Graphical Modeling with Large Language Models" is live on arXiv! [<a href='https://arxiv.org/abs/2406.05516'>paper</a>]